On equivariant topological modular forms: Introduction

-Using the symmetric monoidality and the universal property of $G$-spectra as inverting representation spheres (see \cref{app:GSpectra}), we show in \cref{sec:ellipticspectra} that $\EllT$ actually factors over finite $\T$-spectra.
+Using the symmetric monoidality and the universal property of $G$-spectra as inverting representation spheres (see \cref{app:GSpectra}), we show in \cref{sec:ellipticspectra} that $\EllT$ factors over finite $\T$-spectra.
 This allows us to use the Wirthm{\"u}ller isomorphism calculating the dual of $\Sigma^{\infty}\T_+$ to compute the dual of $\EllT(\T)$, which is the key ingredient in the proof of our main theorem in \cref{sec:computation}.
-Note that while by construction $\Gamma\EllT(\pt)$ coincides with global sections of $\OO_{\Ef}$ and this is an object purely in spectral algebraic geometry, we actually use $\T$-equivariant homotopy theory for its computation.
+Note that while by construction $\Gamma\EllT(\pt)$ coincides with global sections of $\OO_{\Ef}$ and this is an object purely in spectral algebraic geometry, we are able to use $\T$-equivariant homotopy theory for its computation.

-We end with three appendices. \cref{app:q} discusses quotient $\i$-categories, which are used in our treatment of orbispaces. \cref{app:GlobalOrbitModels} compares our treatment of the global orbit category $\Orb$ with the original treatment in \cite{GH}.
-Finally, \cref{app:GSpectra} gives an $\i$-categorical construction of (genuine) $G$-spectra for arbitrary compact Lie groups $G$ and compares it to orthogonal $G$-spectra, and uses work of Robalo \cite{RobaloBridge} to establish a universal property of the $\i$-category of $G$-spectra.
+We end with four appendices. \cref{app:q} discusses quotient $\i$-categories, which are used in our treatment of orbispaces. \cref{app:GlobalOrbitModels} compares our treatment of the global orbit category $\Orb$ with the original treatment in \cite{GH}. \cref{app:GSpectra} gives an $\i$-categorical construction of (genuine) $G$-spectra for arbitrary compact Lie groups $G$ and compares it to orthogonal $G$-spectra, and uses work of Robalo \cite{RobaloBridge} to establish a universal property of the $\i$-category of $G$-spectra. \cref{app:SAG} establishes some statements in spectral algebraic geometry that are relevant for working with the big \'etale site.